Andorra la Vella: Subdivisions

 The parish of Andorra la Vella is divided into the villages of Andorra la Vella itself, La Margineda and Santa Coloma.

 Landmarks

 The city's old town is characterized by old stone streets and houses.
 The central Església de Sant Esteve (Saint Stephen) church is part of the area that guidebooks often label as a picturesque part of the city.
 This was built in a Romanesque style in the eleventh century.
 As mentioned earlier, the old town also includes the country's historic parliament building.
-Probably the oldest building in the city is another church, dating from the ninth century, is the Church of Santa Coloma d'Andorra.
+Probably the oldest building in the city is another church, dating from the ninth century, the Church of Santa Coloma d'Andorra.

 Demographics

-Native Andorrans account for only a third (33%) of the population, with the plurality being Spanish (43%), and notable minorities of Portuguese (11%) and French (7%).
+Native Andorrans account for only a third (33.3%) of the population, with the plurality being Spaniards (43%), and notable minorities of Portuguese (11%) and Frenchmen (7%).
 Most of the inhabitants are Roman Catholics.
 There is a high life expectancy of over 80 years.